 As part of a behind-the-scenes interview, Katie Dezern discusses this topic and her time as a costume shop assistant at the College of William and Mary Theatre and Dance.
 “We have to have the actors come in for fittings because we need to make sure the costume pieces fit them, won’t fall off and can stand up to some of the movements they are doing,” Dezern says.
 “The costume designer depends on the actors somewhat for knowing about their characters, and knowing how their characters react and their personalities, so she can accurately design.”

 Our best tip is to understand every costume change inside and out and then deploy a relentless system of labels, tags, and signs to reinforce this process and every decision point along the chain.
-So, for most productions, it’s necessary to have personalized costumes, so go ahead and sew in custom clothing labels with the actor’s name.
+So, for most productions, it’s necessary to have personalized costumes.
 Of course, it’s not just matching the right costume with the right actor.
 In more complex, multi-act plays, you’ll also need to be worried about matching the right costume with the right actor with the right scene.
 For this purpose, we recommend hangtags, but specifically ones that are part of the hanger or rack, rather than the costume.
 Or else it’s included as part of the sewn in label.
 Avoid exterior snap on tags.
 Given enough chances, you’ll inevitably miss one and let an actor go on stage with this clothing tag still attached.

 Finally, we recommend whole-rack wardrobe labels or even basic signage, especially when using portable wardrobe rollers.
 In the last minutes before the production is to begin, we’ve seen cases where entire wardrobe racks have gone missing.
 Interns, volunteers, and other stage assistants are more likely to remember mistakenly moving this wardrobe to other side of the venue warehouse if the wardrobe is clearly signed.
 Stay diligent, follow these tips, and develop your own tricks during pre-production.
 The show will go on.